haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 *	Enables all extensions.
 To best build all code for deployment, we enable all extensions, build, then disable extensions you had disabled in your configuration.
 *	Regenerates code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration (that is, the Magento `var/generation` and `var/di` directories) using `bin/magento setup:di:compile`.

-**Important:** At this point the cluster has not been created yet.
+**重要:** At this point the cluster has not been created yet.
 So you should not try to connect to a database or imagine anything was daemonized.

 Once the application has been built it is mounted on a **read-only file system**.
 You will be able to configure specific mount points that are going to be read/write.
 For the project structure, see [Local project directory structure]({{ page.baseurl }}/cloud/project/project-start.html#cloud-structure-local).